 Enhanced Data from the GeoPlatform – Cloud-based, collaborative content management system for maps, applications, data, and other geospatial information.

 Access to Real-Time Air Quality Data – EPA, NOAA, NPS, State, Territorial, Tribal, and local agencies developed the AIRNow Web site to provide the public with easy access to national air quality information.

 Access to Enhanced Monitoring Data – The Advanced Monitoring component of E-Enterprise and the Next Generation Compliance initiative will include: the use of modern monitoring technology to detect pollution problems.

-Be Well Informed Application (in development) – Provides homeowners with information about the condition of their well water.
+Be Well Informed Application – Provides homeowners with information about the condition of their well water.